es-socrates/getty/INTERNATIONALIZATION.md

 To add translations:

 1. Fork the repository
-2. Add translations in `languages.js`
+2. Add translations in JSON locale files
 3. Create a pull request

 ## License